pkittenis/cronify/doc/usage.rst

 In the case of multiple actions, as in *`/mnt/video_downloads`* above, each action will be run sequentially one after the other in the order they are listed in the configuration.
 In the above example, the *`reEncode`* would be run first, then the *`move`* action.

 All actions *must* be valid executables.
-Shell commands, shell expansions, sequential execution of commands separated by ';' (a shell feature), anything that requires a shell, none of these will work.
+Actions are *not* run inside a shell.
+Shell commands, shell expansions, sequential execution of commands separated by ';', pipelines, command substitution, input/output redirection, anything that requires a shell, none of these will work.
 This is done purposefuly as it is a security risk [#first]_.

 .. [#first] https://en.wikipedia.org/wiki/Code_injection#Shell_injection